luismarques/qemu/docs/opentitan/jtagmbx.md

 ## Communicating with the JTAG Mailbox through a JTAG connection

-In QEMU, a bridge between the Debug Module Interface (DMI) and the JTAG Mailbox is implemented as Debug Module bridge.
+In QEMU, a bridge between the Debug Transport Module (DTM) and the JTAG Mailbox is implemented as Debug Module bridge.

 ```